samuel-ogbonnaya/DJITello_Object_Detection_Tracking/README.md

 # Limtiations
 The camera on the Tello Drone is fixed and therefore the drone cannot see underneath itself.
 This limits the field of vision of tracking.

-There is no access to drone control during takeoff, therefore the user has to ensure the ball is still in frame during the take-off routin to ensure tacking is successfully intialised.
+There is no access to drone control during takeoff, therefore the user has to ensure the ball is still in frame during the take-off routine to ensure tracking is successfully intialised.

 # Next Steps
-There next key step is obtaining better hardware i.e. Drone with camera gimbal for tilting.
+Thee next key step is obtaining better hardware i.e. Drone with camera gimbal for tilting.
-Faile safe etc will have to be incorporated into the application
+Fail safes etc will have to be incorporated into the application

 # Author
 Sam Ogbonnaya